Clicks and buzzers.

 But I was wrong and Maurice wound up a bloody mess on the ground.
 In typical Fargo fashion, there isn’t an overabundance of violence, but what violence we do get is very gruesome and manages to bring the quiet, Minnesota community to a screeching halt during an otherwise mundane day.

 Sticking with Maurice for a second, he’s another character who takes part in telling his own stories.
 He claims that he allegedly stole flat screen televisions, but once he’s convicted, as Ray points out, the alleged part turns into a bonafide fact.
-And rather than rely on Ray’s instructions, he creates his own scenario where Emmitt lives not in a mansion, but in an unassuming home.
-And Emmitt is also apparently an old man.
+And rather than rely on Ray’s instructions, he creates his own scenario where Emmit lives not in a mansion, but in an unassuming home.
+And Emmit is also apparently an old man.